Once upon a time...

 It would be best if you used a font that would fit with the Princess birthday party theme, like a calligraphy font or anything that looks royal.
 If you want to write the invitations with your own writing and not a computer font, you can use a gold or silver pen or thin marker.

-Then roll up these invitations and either tie them with a ribbon, put a sticker to close, or if you want to really be regal, seal them with wax.
+Then roll these invitations up and either tie them with a ribbon, put a sticker to close, or if you want to really be regal, seal them with wax.
 You can put the scrolls in empty toilet paper rolls with a sealed bottom, and add a construction paper cone to the top as if it were part of a castle.
 For an added touch, you can spray-paint each toilet paper roll with silver and/or gold spray-paint.
-Then decorate and fill with sparkle glitter and Princess Confetti.

 If you don't want to roll the invitations up, you can put each invitation in a colored envelope and you then decorate the envelope.
 You can add dabs of glue and sprinkle glitter, or decorate with Princess-themed stickers and/or glue on sequins all around the envelope.